 Starbucks

 Starbucks is an established food & drink app that is completely free.
-With a 4.9/5 rating from 9.3M reviews, it shows polarized user reception.
-Users particularly appreciate convenience and efficiency, though ai and chatgpt integration remains a common concern.
+With a 4.9/5 rating from 9.4M reviews, it shows polarized user reception.
+Users particularly appreciate mobile ordering convenience allows users to bypass long lines and save time during busy mornings, though forced gift card reloading requirements create friction and feel predatory to users with small balances remains a common concern.

 What is Starbucks?